-Stocks In Free Fall: Dow Plummets More Than 1,000 Points As Coronavirus Tightens Grip
+Stocks In Free Fall Again, As The Coronavirus Tightens Grip

 South Korea and Italy have seen significant clusters of cases, and many more countries, including the United States, are reporting new outbreaks.

-With the S&P 500 index down, the market is officially in what Wall Street calls a market correction.
+With the S&P 500 index down, the market is officially in what Wall Street calls a market correction when stocks are at least 10% below a recent high.

 All three major stock indexes posted their largest ever point drops on Thursday.